ZCU104 board

 sudo mount /dev/sdb2 /mnt/rootfs

-Loading bitstream
+Loading the bitstream

-The resulting bitstream file will be located in build/zcu104/gateware/zcu104.bit.
 Copy it to the BOOT partition (FAT32) of the microSD card.
 Make sure it is named zcu104.bit.

-The first indication that the bitstream has been loaded successfully are the onboard LEDs.
-When the board is powered up, the LED will be red, which then turns green if the bitstream is loaded successfully.
+Onboard LEDs are the first indication that the bitstream is loaded successfully.
+When the board is powered up, the LED will be red and then turn green if the bitstream is loaded successfully.
 The ZCU104 bitstream will also make the four LEDs near the user buttons turn on and off in a circular pattern.
+The serial console over USB can be used to further check if the board is working correctly.

 ZCU104 microUSB